 Copy and pasting cells

-Note that you can only paste into a cell using the keyboard shortcut.
-For security reasons, browsers don't let websites access your operating system's clipboard, which means Scripto can't initiate the "Paste cells" action from our menus.
+π Note that you can only paste into a cell using the keyboard shortcut.
+For security reasons, browsers don't let websites access your operating system's clipboard, which means Scripto can't initiate the 'Paste into cell' action from our menus.

 Copy and pasting rows